Formation Control for UAVs Using a Flux Guided Approach: Experimental Results

 \subsection{Tracking Multiple Objects}

-An advantage of the FG approach in comparison to the LS approach is that it can control the scale of the formation.
+An advantage of FG to LS is that it controls the scale of the formation.
 An application of this property is that the formation can be guided to cover several targets or guided to the location of a target that has some uncertainty in its position.
 The approach is computationally efficient since it only considers the location of the centre of charge (COC) as a source of radiation, and an effective radius given by the distance from the outermost target to the COC.
 The COC is defined as the average of the target positions.
 To show the flexibility of this approach, the positions of the targets are drawn from a normal distribution.
-By altering the parameterisation of the distribution we show that the FG can respond to varied scenarios or levels of uncertainty in the position of the target.
+By altering the parameterisation of the distribution we show that FG can respond to varied scenarios or levels of uncertainty in the position of the target.

-Figure \ref{fig:target-left-up-scaling-multi} shows the trajectories simulated by the FG.
+Figure \ref{fig:target-left-up-scaling-multi} shows the trajectories simulated by FG.
 The positions of 10 targets are drawn from a normal distribution parameterised by $N(\mu= 200,\sigma= 100)$ shown in grey.
-The starting positions of the formation are the same as the previous experiment.
+The starting positions of the formation are the same as in the previous experiment.
 The results show that the leaders successfully locate and optimally surround the target formation.
-The figure shows the formation and the target formation at four-time steps.
-At each time-step, the formation retains its shape.
+The figure shows the formation and the target formation at four time steps.
+At each time step, the formation retains its shape.
 The final position of the formation maximises the coverage of the total charge of the targets.